 ACSW Council governs the work of the College in accordance with the Health Professions Act (HPA) regulations and bylaws.
 (HPA) regulations and bylaws.

-The Annual General Meeting of the Alberta College of Social Workers will take place on Friday,March 31, 2017 at the BMO Centre, Calgary, Alberta.
+The Annual General Meeting of the Alberta College of Social Workers will take place on Friday,March 23, 2018 at the Mayfield Doubletree, Edmonton, Alberta.
 The AGM provides an opportunity to report on the events of the past year, meet newly elected members of ACSW Council and understand the business of the college.

 Time will also be available at the AGM to discuss resolutions.
 If you wish to submit a resolution please review the format for submitting resolutions below: